alexej-schelle/GaussEntropy/README.md

 In collaboration with hema.to GmbH in Ainmiller.
 22, Munich, I am currently searching for people interested in a common freelancer project, bachelor- or master thesis (e. g. at the IU International University of Applied Sciences).

-For applications and proposals, or interested in the Python source code of the Gaussian Information Model, please contact :
+For applications and proposals, or interests in the Python source code of the corresponding Gaussian Information Model, please contact :

 Dr. A. Schelle, Freelancer Lecturer @ IU International University of Applied Sciences

-  or
+# or

 Dr. Hannes Lüling, CEO @ hema.to GmbH, Ainmiller Str.
 22, 80801 Munich.